fadilnaufal/openFoamEvaluation/README.md

 ---

 ## Important Notes
-To generate a log file for evaluation, use the `tee` command in Terminal or Windows Subsystem for Linux (WSL).
+To generate a log file for evaluation, use the `tee` command in Terminal or Windows Subsystem for Linux (WSL) when doing the simulation.
 For example:
 ```bash
 $ interFoam | tee log.txt
 ```